-Credit Ratings: During fiscal year 2023-24, Moody's Investors Service Inc. (Moody's), Fitch Ratings Inc. (Fitch), and S&P Global Ratings (S&P) affirmed their underlying long-term credit ratings on outstanding debt of the Airport of "A1", "A+", and "A+", respectively.
+Credit Ratings: During fiscal year 2024-25, Moody's Investors Service Inc. (Moody's) and Fitch Ratings Inc. (Fitch) affirmed their underlying long-term credit ratings on outstanding debt of the Airport of "A1" and "A+", respectively, while S&P Global Ratings (S&P) raised its long-term rating on outstanding debt of the Airport to "AA-" from "A+".
 Refer to the notes below.